-I have a degree in Clinical Psychology from University of Copenhagen with my dissertation on multidisciplinary research on depression, which received the university gold medal, and an MSc (with Distinction) and a DPhil (PhD) from University of Oxford in Experimental Psychology and Psychiatry.
-I currently work as a senior research psychologist at the Psychiatric Center Copenhagen, Copenhagen University Hospital, conducting a number of clinical and experimental studies in patients with affective disorders using clinical ratings, neurocognitive testing and functional magnetic resonance imaging (fMRI).
+I have a degree in Clinical Psychology (2006) from University of Copenhagen with my dissertation on multidisciplinary research on depression, which received the university gold medal, and an MSc (with Distinction) (2004) and a DPhil (PhD) (2008) from University of Oxford in Experimental Psychology and Psychiatry.
+I am currently professor of cognitive neuropsychiatry at the Department of Psychology, University of Copenhagen, and at the Psychiatric Center Copenhagen, Copenhagen University Hospital, Rigshospitalet.
+I conduct a number of clinical and experimental studies in patients with affective disorders using clinical ratings, neurocognitive testing and functional magnetic resonance imaging (fMRI).
 Alongside my research I have received training in and worked with cognitive behavioural therapy of patients with depression or bipolar disorder and qualified as clinical psychologist in 2011.